SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimBoundaryLayer.md

 1. Go to the "Advanced Mesh Options" tab.
 2. Under the "Boundary Layer Meshing" header make sure that the "Type:" is set to "Relative Gradation (type 4)" and the "Growth Direction:" is set to "both."
 3. Select the desired face name from the "Face Name:" drop-down menu.
 In this case, we use "wall_aorta".
-4. Set the desired mesh edge size to in the "Global Max Edge Size:" entry widget on the Mesh Options Tab.
+4. Set the desired mesh edge size in the "Global Max Edge Size:" entry widget on the Mesh Options Tab.
 In this case, we use "0.4".
 5. Set the desired number of layers in the "num Layers:".
 In this case, we use "3".
 6. Set the gradation factor in the "Params:" entry widget.
 In this case, we use "0.5"
 7. Click on the “Create Boundary Layer Macro” button.